Contrast-Security-OSS/docs/content/installation/ruby/RubyConfig.md

 ## Ruby Service and Ruby Agent

 Configuration files for Ruby on Rails applications are usually stored in the *./config* directory of the application.
-The ruby-service can share the application's configuration file if the service's working directory is also the base directory of the Rails application.
+The Ruby service can share the application's configuration file if the service's working directory is also the base directory of the Rails application.
 Both the agent and the service use the *./config/contrast_security.yaml* path; however, this isn't required.
-The ruby-service can run from any other directory on the server, in which case, it should have its own copy of the configuration file.
+The Ruby service can run from any other directory on the server - in which case, it should have its own copy of the configuration file.

 ## General Configuration Options